Skip to content

 Can a private guide take us inside Prague Castle and other paid sites?
 Licensed guides can enter heritage sites with their groups.
 Admission fees for Prague Castle, churches, and museums are usually not included in the tour price and are paid separately at each venue.

 What is the difference between a private tour and a group tour?
-A private tour is exclusively for your group, with the route and pace adapted to your interests.
+A private tour is exclusively yours, with the route and pace adapted to your interests.
 A group tour combines you with strangers on a fixed itinerary at a fixed pace.
 Private tours cost more per group but offer significantly more value per hour.

 You May Also Like

 Ready to see Prague on your terms?
-Browse our private tours — just your group, no strangers — and experience the city with a licensed guide who adapts every step to you.
+Browse our private tours — exclusively yours — and experience the city with a licensed guide who adapts every step to you.

 Want to see Prague for yourself?